 The vectors are created on their own individual layers and by default these layers are switched off to avoid cluttering up your work area.
-To switch on the layers, display the 'Layer Control' dialog (Ctrl + L is the shortcut to show / hide the layer simply click on the check box next to the layer name.
+To switch on the layers. display the 'Layer Control' dialog ( Ctrl + L is the shortcut to show / hide this).
+To show / hide the layer simply click on the check box next to the layer name.